timholy/Rebugger.jl/README.md

 The magenta tells you which method you are stepping into.
 The blue shows you the value(s) of any input arguments or type parameters.

-Note the cursor has been moved to another `show` call.
+Note the user has moved the cursor to another `show` call.
 Hit Alt-Shift-Enter again.
 Now let's illustrate another important display item: if you position your cursor as shown and hit Alt-Shift-Enter again, you should get the following: